International Electrotechnical Commission

 The IEC’s work in the area of AI takes a three-pronged approach.
 IEC experts focus on sector-specific needs (vertical standards) and conformity assessment, while the joint IEC and International Organization for Standardization (ISO) technical committee on AI, JTC1/SC 42, brings together technology experts, as well as ethicists, lawyers, social scientists, and others to develop generic and foundational standards (horizontal standards).

 In addition, IEC Safety Standards are an essential element of the framework for AI applications in power utilities and smart manufacturing.
-IEC Conformity Assessment Systems complete the process by ensuring that the standards are properly implemented.
+IEC Conformity Assessment Systems complete the process by ensuring the standards are properly implemented.

-SC 42 addresses some of the concerns about the use and application of AI technologies.
+SC 42 addresses some concerns about the use and application of AI technologies.
 For example, data quality standards for ML and analytics are crucial for helping to ensure that applied technologies produce useful insights and eliminate faulty features.

 Governance standards in AI and the business process framework for big data analytics address how the technologies can be governed and overseen from a management perspective.
 International standards in the areas of trustworthiness, ethics, and societal concerns will ensure responsible deployment.